A method to constrain the characteristic angular size of the brightest cosmic-ray sources observed above 57 $\times$ 10^{18} eV: Monte Carlo Algorithm

-To calculate energy losses associated with CR propagation, we assume that the particles are protons.
+We assume each source accelerates protons with an injection spectrum $dn/dE \propto E^{-2.6}$ and a maximum energy $E_{max} = 3 \times 10^{20}~\mbox{eV}$.
+The choice of injection spectrum does not strongly affect our results.
+The choice of particle type only influences the horizon at which CR* sources can be observed.
+Changing the particle type to iron does not strongly affect this horizon because protons and iron nuclei have similar energy loss lengths at this energy.

+We assume that the observed flux of each source is constant over the observation period (e.g., years).
+It should be noted that the observed lifetime of a CR* burst will be significantly lengthened due to particles taking different paths from the source to earth.
+Considering magnetic deflections in the galactic disk on the order of a few degrees, we should expect the shortest CR* burst to be observed over a period of approximately 1 year.

 We take into account energy losses due to inelastic interactions with background radiation fields (the GZK effect).
+We do this by using the continuous energy loss approximation.
 We do not consider energy losses due to the expansion of the universe.
-For the source distances in our simulation, these redshift losses are negligible.
+For the propagation distances we consider, these redshift losses are negligible.
+Our test volume is a sphere centered at earth with radius $D = 250~\mbox{Mpc}$.
+We have checked that increasing $D$ does not change our results.

-We model the flux from a source as $q = A L/4 \pi d^2$, where $A$ is the GZK attenuation factor, $L$ is the source luminosity, and $d$ is the source distance.
-The GZK attenuation factor is calculated, as in Ref.~\cite{Harari}, as the fraction of particles originally above $E_{th}$ that still have an energy above $E_{th}$ after traversing a distance $x$.
-For a source with a proton injection spectrum $dn/dE \propto E^{-\alpha}$, the attenuation factor is $A(E_{th},x) = ((E_{th} + \Delta E)/E_{th})^{1-\alpha}$, where $\Delta E$ is the average energy loss of a proton traversing a distance $x$.
-The energy loss $\Delta E$ is calculated by solving $dE/dx = -E/ \lambda$, where $\lambda$ is the proton energy loss length in the extragalactic medium (e.g., see \cite{Protheroe}).
-This is the so-called continuous energy loss approximation.
-As suggested by Ref.~\cite{Allard}, we assume $\alpha = 2.6$.

-We describe the source luminosity distribution with a differential luminosity function $\phi = dN/dL$.
-The luminosity function is totally unconstrained.
-Therefore, we consider the simplest case, that all the sources have the same luminosity; i.e., $\phi = \delta(L_0 - L)$.
-This is not a realistic luminosity function, but it represents an important limit.
-It is the luminosity function that proportions the flux the most evenly among the sources.
-In our simulations, a very similar effect occurs when the source number density is increased.
-Since we test a wide range of source number densities, there is no need to test a wide range of luminosity function models.